urmilshroff/bti_countdown/README.md

-# bti_countdown
+# B Tech (Integrated) Countdown

-Countdown till the end of Engineering!
+A website counting down the number of days left till the end of my education in India.

+Such excite, much wow.